-According to the International Monetary Fund (IMF), January 2022, global growth is expected to moderate from +5.9 percent in 2021, to +4.4 percent in 2022.
+The global economy is experiencing many challenges and many economies are in a growth slowdown or outright contraction.
+According to the International Monetary Fund (IMF), October 2022, global growth is expected to slow from 6.0 percent in 2021, to 3.2 percent in 2022 and 2.7 percent in 2023.
+Growth in: